josephadeabah/josephadeabah/README.md

 # About Me
 Hi, I'm Joseph 👋🏾
 A software engineer who is passionate about creating technology to elevate people, and building community.
-I enjoy building the software interface you see on your computer screen.
+I enjoy building software at the frontend.

 ![Example screenshot](https://pbs.twimg.com/profile_banners/2289852416/1574342990/1080x360)